 From Lisbon, we headed south to the Algarve region to enjoy the best of the country’s beaches and meet our conference attendees.

-The villages of Estômbar and Porches were important centers in the Islamic and Medieval periods, and Porches is today the center of the region’s pottery tradition (I came back with several special pieces to remind me of the trip).
+The villages of Estômbar and Porches were important centers in the Islamic and Medieval periods, and Porches is today the center of the region’s pottery tradition (I came back with several special pieces to remind me of that first trip with Harry).

-The Algarve’s 100 miles of Atlantic coastline is punctuated by jagged rock formations, lagoons, and extensive sandy beaches—88 of which have earned the coveted Blue Flag award from the European Blue Flag Association this year (out of a total of 352 flags for the entire country).
+The Algarve’s coast is punctuated by jagged rock formations, lagoons, and extensive sandy beaches—at least 85 of which have earned the coveted Blue Flag award from the European Blue Flag Association for years (out of a total of 350+ flags for the entire country).
 The iconic Blue Flag is one of the world’s most recognized eco-labels awarded to beaches (and marinas) and is a coveted title to hold in Europe.

 Hard to imagine and only graspable when seen in person, I struggle to find the words to describe their majesty and beauty.
 I get bored watching waves, but I could (and did) sit for hours just exploring by eye these alien-looking cliffsides.

 Perhaps my favorite discovery in Carvoeiro was its winding, clifftop boardwalk.
 At just over half a kilometer, it’s not a long walk, but you could spend hours meandering from it down to the cliffs and coast and back again.
 Along the way there’s a famous rock formation that earned the nickname “Doll House,” a church, and some small restaurants (with excellent wine and seafood).

-If I lived there full time, it’d be hard not to spend all day every day at the beach… swimming, sunning, and boating…
+If I lived there full-time, it’d be hard not to spend all day every day at the beach… swimming, sunning, and boating…

 And whether you’re in the north or the south, the seafood here will impress.
 Clams, prawns, oysters, cod—they’re all same-day fresh, tasty, and served simply, often grilled.